errbotio/errbot/README.rst

-err - the pluggable jabber bot
+Err - the pluggable jabber bot
 ==============================

-err is a plugin based XMPP chatbot designed to be easily deployable, extensible and maintainable.
+Err is a plugin based XMPP chatbot designed to be easily deployable, extensible and maintainable.
 It is written in python and it is based on jabberbot_ and yapsy_ with some minor modifications for the first one.

+Err has a google_ plus_ page_, feel free to mention it with +err if you need support, have any questions, share some of your creations etc ...

 Brief History
 -------------